 Many years ago when at university I suffered with stress & anxiety over my final year exams, I put pressure on myself to get a first class honours degree – which I did, but at a personal cost – I wasn’t sleeping, lost my appetite, would push myself soooo hard, work long hours, stopped going out as much, exercised less etc. Mental Health was not talked about back then, but I knew how I felt wasn’t right (as did my worried parents who had me in tears on the phone in the middle of the night!) – the GP gave me some tablets & I was referred to a University counsellor who tried to help – on the plus side, hours away from home, it allowed me to talk to someone independent, but did it get rid of the underlying issue? – unfortunately not.
 I was lucky I have a very supportive family, who gave me practical ideas and advice about how I could get through – e.g. only studying for 60 minutes at a time before having a 15 minute break.
 I got through it and on with life and started a successful career in HR.

-Later in life (some 10 or so years later) I had a particularly stressful and demanding HR job – I was away 3-4 nights a week travelling all over the UK, up at the crack of dawn and into bed late after an evening of work emails, writing presentations, working weekends etc – I was exhausted.
+Later in life (some 10 or so years later) I had a particularly stressful and demanding HR job – I was away 3-4 nights a week travelling all over the UK, up at the crack of dawn and into bed late after an evening of work emails, writing presentations, working weekends etc – I was exhausted (physically and emotionally).
 I wanted to give 150% to a job and team I loved working with and didn’t want to let anyone down – it’s a shame we were severely under-resourced – but I wanted to provide the HR service I thought my business areas needed (anyone see the behavioural similarity to what happened at University?!)

 Can NLP help with improving people’s Mental Health?

 Yes, is the short answer.